yannikyo/Imagine-Android/README.md

 # Features:
 - *Endless-Feed*:
+Post thoughts, pictures, YouTube Videos and Links
+At the moment, links and YouTube Videos are not shown right.
-Post thoughts, pictures, YouTubeVideos and Links Upvote the post in four different ways (no downvotes for the social concept see manifesto on website).
+Upvote the post in four different ways (no downvotes for the social concept see manifesto on website).
 The feed is last-in, first-out for now.
 Our goal is to prevent a echo chamber, so this works as long as there are not too many users.